department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/campaign-landing-page-templates/content-requirements-spec/cms-content-model-and-rigidity.md

 ## 9. FAQs (optional)

-We will be reusing the component created for Resource and support, with the new reusable Q&A.
+~We will be reusing the component created for Resource and support, with the new reusable Q&A.~

-The rigidity of "either 0 FAQs or 3-10" is somewhat complex and expensive to implement.
-We recommend going with clear guidelines / help text instead of enforced rigidity (form validation) for MVP.
+~The rigidity of "either 0 FAQs or 3-10" is somewhat complex and expensive to implement.
+We recommend going with clear guidelines / help text instead of enforced rigidity (form validation) for MVP.~

-**Q:** Are guardrails acceptable for # of questions?

-**A:**

-**Q:** The "Q&A group" component allows Q&As to be displayed as accordions, or not, via a boolean.
-We assume this is option is still desired.

-**A:**
+~Q&As cannot be added "on the fly".~

+Decision November 24: Use Q&A approach currently in use on Benefits Detail Pages, where are not reusable.